nathana2718/Econometrics-Assignments/README.md

 # Econometrics-Assignments

-Contains code for Assignment 2 currently only.
+**Contains code for Assignment 2 currently only.**

 ___
+## Assignment 2
+What's been completed:
+1. Preliminary code - will run for question one with very slight modification (if any) for other questions
+Note: preliminary code has shitty but readable output - can change if needed or work on later

 To be added:

 1. Simulation and results (will run tonight most likely (4/15/2017))